Skip to content

 The category is open to organisations of all kinds, but the programme must be specifically related to educating and developing project, programme and portfolio management skills in their paid or voluntary employees.
 Entrants can be members or non-members of APM, from both in and outside of the UK.

-Entries should take the form of a 1,000-word statement addressing the criteria below and may also include up to two pieces of supporting evidence of no more than one page each which must only include:
+Entries should take the form of a 1,000-word statement (in English) addressing the criteria below.
+In addition, entrants may also submit up to two pieces of supporting evidence which must only include:

 • images and/or graphics (no text, just short captions)